Coding-Shanks/Bounce-Tales/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Feel free to modify and expand this `README.md` file as needed to better suit your project and any additional features you may implement in the future.
-This should provide a clear and comprehensive guide for anyone looking to use, understand, or contribute to your game.